 The morning is crisp, but that makes the air seem even more pure.
 As you paddle away from the falls, its near-deafening roar recedes into the background and the sounds of the Nahanni come to the fore.
 The plunk of the paddle into the river.
 Your calm, steady breathing.
 And your heartbeat picking up as you ride into Fourth Canyon and its alternately yellow, gray and rust-coloured walls.
 You deftly navigate the whitewater—your partner in the stern calls the shots and you obey when she tells you to paddle like mad.
 The adrenaline continues through to Figure Eight Rapids, before you end your day near the confluence of the Flat River.

 You sleep better than you have in months.

 You once heard someone refer to this part of Nahanni National Park as the Grand Canyon of the North.
 It now makes sense.

 The rock formations around you change with every bend in the river.
 You enter Third Canyon and its walls dwarf you and the rest of the crew on the water.
 It’s all you can do to keep from looking up the whole time.
 You remind yourself to look to the river ahead.

 You stop to make camp at the Gate, where the walls rise 460 metres (1509 ft.) in height.
 Everything here feels epic.
-Nahanni has made you feel so small and you are delighted by this change of perspective.
+Nahanni has made you feel so small.
+This change of perspective delights you.

 The river moves quickly after Third Canyon, but then slows by Second Canyon.
 Even after a long day, you still can’t shake the smile that’s been plastered on your face since the morning hike.